-An army ant is an ant species in which the workers search for food in groups (classically that food is live animal prey, but some army ants effectively take vegetable matter by this means, too).
+Army ants are ant species in which the workers search for food in groups (classically that food is live animal prey, but some ants efficiently take plant matter by this means, too).

 Hunting together is often called group predation, or, my own preference, mass foraging.
-(The problem with "group predation" is the phrase often has been applied loosely to a situation in which more than one worker catches or carries off prey—actions that are widespread in many ants other than army ants; nor do army ants necessarily catch or carry each individual victim as a group, even though they search for the quarry as a group.)
+(The problem with "group predation" is the phrase often has been applied loosely to a situation in which more than one worker catches or carries off prey—actions that are widespread in many ants other than army ants; nor do army ants necessarily catch or carry each victim as a group, even though they search for their quarry as a group.

 Varied combinations of these traits have been treated as a “syndrome.”
-While this army ant syndrome can be a valuable idea, when it comes to the usage of the term "army ant" each additional trait should be regarded as a proprium (a term philosophers employ to describe a nonessential property common to examples of a thing, but which is nonetheless not defining or essential).
-This is so for three reasons: 1) there are examples of undoubted army ants that show these traits at best weakly (some Doryline army ants can stay at one nest site for months if not years and so appear to be no less sedentary as many other ants; for example, undisturbed colonies of the Asian Dorylus laevigatus stay in one place almost indefinitely); 2) none of these traits are unique to army ants (for an example, see the image below); and 3) the one characteristic that is unambiguously unique to army ants was clear even to early biologists: masses of foraging ants stream along over long distances, with food being found and collected every step of their advance.
+While this army ant syndrome can be a valuable idea, when it comes to the usage of the term "army ant" each additional trait should be regarded as a proprium (a term philosophers employ to describe a nonessential property common to examples of a thing, but which nonetheless isn't a defining trait).
+This is so for three reasons: 1) there are examples of undoubted army ants that show these traits at best weakly (some Doryline army ants can stay at one nest site for months if not years and so appear to be no less sedentary as many other ants; for example, undisturbed colonies of the Asian Dorylus laevigatus stay in one place almost indefinitely); 2) none of these traits are unique to mass-foraging ants (see the image at page bottom for a nomadic "herdsman" ant); and 3) the one characteristic that is unambiguously unique to army ants was clear even to early biologists: many ants stream over long distances, with food being found and collected at every step in their advance.

 Three Questions that Come Up

 Does mass foraging necessarily involve capturing live prey?